morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 [{:cypher {:angle 60}} {:cypher {:length 30}}]
 [{:morpheus {:angle 60}} {:morpheus {:length 30}}])
 ```
-Similarly, we can use map to make a group of turtles, but not all of them, perform a sequence of steps.
+Reminder: We can use map to make a group of turtles, but not all of them, perform a sequence of steps.
 To do this, you need to replace `(turtle-names)` with a group of some turtle names: `[:neo :morpheus]`.

 Experiment with `map` and `juxt`.